 Site Identification by Ligand Competitive Saturation (SILCS) offers rigorous free energy evaluation of functional group affinity pattern for the entire 3D space in and around a protein [5].
-The SILCS method yields functional group free energy maps, or FragMaps, which are precomputed and rapidly used in a variety of ways to facilitate ligand design.
-FragMaps are generated by molecular dynamics (MD) simulations that include protein flexibility and explicit solvent/solute representation, thus providing an accurate, detailed, and comprehensive collection of information that can be used qualitatively in database screening, fragment-based drug design and lead optimization.
+The SILCS method yields functional group free energy maps, or FragMaps, which are precomputed and then used to rapidly facilitate ligand design.
+FragMaps are generated by molecular dynamics (MD) simulations that include protein flexibility and explicit solvent/solute representation, thus providing an accurate, detailed, and comprehensive set of data that can be used in database screening, fragment-based drug design, and lead optimization of small molecules.

-In addition, in the context of biological therapeutics, the comprehensive nature of the FragMaps is of utility for excipient design as all possible binding sites of all possible excipients and buffers can be identified and quantified.
+In the context of biological therapeutics, the comprehensive nature of the FragMaps is of utility for excipient design as all possible binding sites of all possible excipients and buffers can be identified and quantified.